Best golf courses in Florida

 Another venue with multiple courses, Innisbrook’s star attraction remains the sensational Copperhead layout, a long-time PGA Tour tournament host.
 It’s one of four at this excellent Tampa resort, and is famed for its lovely tree-lined routing and demanding tee shots.
 The Island course is now a close rival to its supremacy, having itself enjoyed a massive renovation in recent times.
 Accuracy, not brute strength, is the key, making it the perfect partner for the longer Copperhead.

-The Champion Course at PGA National – just one of five great layouts at this West Palm Beach venue – is another with a closing stretch that is infamous in golfing circles.
+The Champion Course at PGA National, just one of five great layouts at this West Palm Beach venue, is another with a closing stretch that is infamous in golfing circles.
 The so-called Bear Trap (holes 15-17) has decided many a Honda Classic on what is officially the Tour’s toughest course, but these are only 3 of 90 magnificent holes at what is one of America’s finest resorts.
-A recent refurbishment has improved it even further.

 Located on Florida’s aptly-named Paradise Coast on the Gulf of Mexico, Marco Island is a truly idyllic place for a USA golf holiday.
 Close to the Everglades and Naples, we recommend the Marriott Beach Resort as the perfect base for your trip.
-It recently enjoyed a $250million upgrade and offers all the amenities you’d expect, along with two quality golf courses in the form of the Rookery and Hammock Bay.
+In 2019, the resort completed a $320 million upgrade project and offers all the amenities you’d expect, along with two quality golf courses in the form of the Rookery and Hammock Bay.